CyberMiles/smart_contracts/CryptoKittiesTravis/README.md

-In this example, we will be deploying a style game that is originally on Ethereum onto Travis.
+In this example, we will be deploying a game originally designed for Ethereum onto the Travis Testnet.

 CryptoKitties is a game for buying (through auction), selling (also through auction), and breeding digital cats.
 Although each cat is represented by `uint256` as genetic code in Solidity, there is a CryptoKitty’s web server visualizing the cats.
-But now we are only focusing on the smart contracts that functionally consist the game.
+For now let's just focus on the smart contracts that outline the functionality of the game.

-More detailed description can be found: <[https://medium.com/loom-network/how-to-code-your-own-cryptokitties-style-game-on-ethereum-7c8ac86a4eb3](https://medium.com/loom-network/how-to-code-your-own-cryptokitties-style-game-on-ethereum-7c8ac86a4eb3)>
+A more detailed description can be found: <[here](https://medium.com/loom-network/how-to-code-your-own-cryptokitties-style-game-on-ethereum-7c8ac86a4eb3)>